C0deWiser/laravel-scout/README.md

 }
 ```

     As you can see, we provide `MeilisearchBuilder` with familiar interface, that
     is helpful for building Meilisearch filters.

-We are ready to go:
+As this class is _invokable_ we may use it as a callback when searching.

 ```php
 public function index(\Illuminate\Http\Request $request)